fengjixuchui/AurumRE/README.md

   return;
 ```

-`probable_process` is the pointer of process structe, called `PEPROCESS` in NT, is set from the global variable at the prologue:
+`probable_process` is the pointer of process `PEPROCESS`, is set from the global variable at the prologue of the function:

 ```c
 probable_process = *(char **)(DAT_140033a38 + 8);
 ```

-`Aurum+0x33a38+8` is referenced, so we need set it to the arbitrary process pointer which we desired to protect.

 ### PROCESS CALLBACKS